srijiths/readabilityBUNDLE/README.md

 * Many cleaner / formatter measures added.
 * Some core changes in algorithms.

-The main challenge which i was facing is to extract the main content by keeping all the images / videos / html tags / and some realated div tags which are used as content / non content identification by most of the algorithms.
+The main challenge which i was facing to extract the main content by keeping all the images / videos / html tags / and some realated div tags which are used as content / non content identification by most of the algorithms.

 readabilityBUNDLE borrows much code and concepts from [Project Goose](https://github.com/GravityLabs/goose) , [Snacktory](https://github.com/karussell/snacktory) and [Java-Readability](https://github.com/basis-technology-corp/Java-readability).
 My intension was just fine tune / modify the algorithm to work with my requirements.